Ensuring healthy menu items are a mainstream offering throughout our cafés

 In 2007, we took action to improve the health and wellness of our customers.
 In addition to our existing policies of using healthy cooking techniques, wholesome products and trans-fat free oils, we implemented more than 25 new guidelines designed to ensure healthy offerings are available throughout our cafés.
 Bon Appétit’s Healthy Cooking Initiative emphasizes the use of fresh vegetables, fruits, and whole grains as featured ingredients, utilizes “stealth nutrition” to camouflage healthy choices in everyday food preparation, and encourages guests to choose healthy dishes through ease of access and appealing presentation.
 Portion sizes are based on the 2005 USDA Dietary Guidelines for Americans, and high fructose corn syrup and trans fats are banned from house-made foods.
 (Learn more)

-To develop and implement these healthy initiatives was no simple task, but Bon Appétit’s existing kitchen principles lent for a smooth transition.
+To develop and implement these healthy initiatives was no simple task, but Bon Appétit’s existing Food Standards lent for a smooth transition.
 Because all of our chefs cook from scratch, we can control every single ingredient of our menu.
 Ultimately, our goal is to offer our guests great-tasting healthful food options any time, any place.